 - Serve immediately with rice.

 After you’ve cleaned out the meat, save the bones to make bone broth!
-I freeze them until there’s enough bones to add to the joint bones to make broth.
+I freeze them until there are enough bones to add to the joint bones to make broth.
 No wasting food around my kitchen!

 Pin this post to share!